 Five-minute ACEs overview » View this remarkable video primer from KPJR Films, the filmmaking team behind Paper Tigers and Resilience.

 How to Manage Trauma Infographic » “70% of adults in the U.S. have experienced some type of traumatic event at least once in their lives.
 That’s 223.4 million people.”
-Explore the whole infographic “How to Manage Trauma” from from the National Council for Behavioral Health.
+Explore the whole infographic “How to Manage Trauma” from the National Council for Behavioral Health.

 Trauma-Informed Approach and Trauma-Specific Interventions » SAMHSA’s six key principles of a trauma-informed approach and trauma-specific interventions are designed specifically to address the consequences of trauma in the individual and to facilitate healing.